4 Ways I’ve Learned to Take Space From My Partner (Who I Live With)

-Spend a few days or a week away from home and go in contact with your partner.
+Spend a few days away from home and go “no contact” with your partner.

-It could be camping on the weekend or renting an Airbnb for a week.
+It could be a solo camping trip for a few days, or renting an Airbnb with some friends for a weekend.
 Take the space to create a hard reset and rediscover who you are when you’re not leaning on your partner.

 2. Hit Pause on One of Your Relational Dynamics

-For example, Angela and I have a strong play connection.
+For example, my partner Angela and I have a strong play connection.
 We’ll often become kids around each other.
 This can be fun, healing, and cathartic.
-But when we do it too much, it actually can cause conflicts to get stuck.
+But when we do it too much, we become non-sexual and we start to throw too many tantrums.
+Frankly, it just becomes annoying!

-So sometimes, we’ll take a break from “kid energy.”
+So sometimes, we’ll take a break from “kid energy” for a few days.

 Is there a dynamic in your relationship that you can take space from?
 Play, sex, heady conversation, logistics?